Shielding is intended to protect people who are 'clinically extremely vulnerable' from COVID-19.

 People in England who have been shielding should remain cautious as you are still at risk of severe illness if you catch Coronavirus.
 You could be advised to shield again if the situation changes and there is an increase in the transmission of COVID-19 in the community.
 Your name will be kept securely on the shielded patient list by NHS Digital.
 The Government will write to you if the advice changes.

-- Children and young people in Wales who have been shielding can go back to school or college/university.
+- Children who have been shielding can return to school when schools re-start.

 The current guidance in Northern Ireland is that, as of 31st July 2020, shielding has been paused.